woll0r/k8s-cluster/docs/index.md

 # K8S-GitOps

+!!! warning
+    These docs haven't been touched in a while, so they might be out of date.

 This repository serves as the declarative "source of truth" for my Kubernetes cluster at home.
 [Flux] watches over the
 `cluster` folder to check for changes and apply them to the cluster.